UNAM-FESAc/Advncd_Prgrmmng/README.md

 Now you can discuss with your classmates :stuck_out_tongue_winking_eye:.

-Ask to Salvador, Alfonso or Adriana about the course, philosophy, ideas, projects or any.

 Remember professor is not a :cop:, professor is a advisor who wants to discover differents things about programming.